 Here are some symptoms for WIP that is out of control.

 It is clear that if a team works on two things at the same time when they could be focusing on just one the delivery of both will be delayed.
-But what’s not so clear is what happens to the work because of the now, interleaving nature of the work.
-That is, working on one project hen another and then coming back to the first.
-These delays in workflow, feedback and using information obtained literally induces additional work.
-This is why a one week interruptions delays what people are working on by more than a week.
+But what is not so clear is what happens to the work because of the nature of interleaving work; that is, working on one project and then another and then coming back to the first.
+These delays in workflow, feedback and using information obtained induces yet more additional work.
+This is why a one week interruption delays what people are working on by more than a week.
 The week spent on the interrupting work causes additional work to be done because the effort interrupted cannot just be picked up again without a cost.